 Glossika Korean: This is another very unique product that improves your fluency through a highly repetitive ‘listen and repeat’ approach.

-It is, in my opinion, one of the the most useful tools I’ve seen for training Korean listening comprehension.
+It is, in my opinion, one of the the most useful tools I’ve seen for training Korean listening comprehension (read my Glossika review).
 Definitely not a conventional course but you’ll be amazed at how effective it is at improving your Korean fluency if you use it daily.